Reimagining Formal Introductions

 Professionals wear many hats, but most platforms force a single static role.
 Plus. finding the right person by context is nearly impossible.

-After many, many brainstorming sessions
+After many, many brainstorming sessions,

-We addressed specific user concerns
+we addressed specific user concerns

 "After a big conference, I forget who half the people are or what we talked about."